 3. Ratings & Customer Reviews

 Most updates are directly based on customer reviews.
 No matter how annoying those pop-up “Rate Now” messages are, they appear often because this process allows users to interact with the app builders and give feedback on how they can optimize their apps and provide a better service for their users.
-Facebook used to have a simple ‘like’ button - now, there are a range of reactions to choose from.
+Facebook used to have a simple ‘like’ button - now, there is a range of reactions to choose from.

 Instagram has been updated to allow the editing of captions, even if the photo has been posted.
 Before, users had to delete the whole thing and re-upload it.
 Additionally, you can now search for tagged locations and view photos posted by other users who have been in the same area - features that would not have been possible without voluntary reviews from Instagrammers.
 Lesson: It actually pays to take your time and rate an app.